-1.1 Scope.
-This specification covers the generic performance requirements for rigid, multilayered (three or more conductor layers) printed wiring boards (hereafter designated printed board) with plated holes, that will use soldering for component/part mounting (see 6.1.1).

-1.2 Classification.
-Printed boards are of classified by 1.2.1 and 1.2.2, as specified (see 6.2).
+- 1.1 Scope.
+This specification covers the generic performance requirements for rigid, single and double sided (1 or 2 conductor layers) printed wiring boards (hereafter designated printed board) with or without plated holes that will use soldering for component/part mounting (see 6.1.1). - 1.2 Classification.
+Printed boards are classified as rigid, type 1 (single sided), or type 2 (double sided), as specified (see 6.2).